hyperrealist/ptycho_gui/README.md

 # BNL NSLS-II in-house ptychography software
 ## Introduction

+This repository contains the frontend of the NSLS-II ptyychography reconstruction software.

+SLURM-based workflow documentation is available [here](slurm_doc/README.md).

 ## Installation
 While one can `pip install` this pacakge directly, most likely the non-Python dependencies will not be available.
 For the time being, therefore, we recommend using Conda.